top of page

 Additional information:

-We also support supervised ‘Child Contact’ meetings on behalf of NHSCT ‘Children with Disabilities’ and Looked After Children’s Teams.
-We provide space for other local charities to meet, including nexus, Links2Pink and Antrim Foodbank.
+We also support supervised ‘Child Contact’ meetings on behalf of NHSCT who work with the ‘Children with Disabilities’ and Looked After Children’s Teams.

 Views of stakeholders: